jreinhardt/bolttools/doc/blt_spec_0_2.rst

 The drawings directory
 ======================

-The drawings directory contains a number of subdirectories, usually one for each collection.
-In each of these directories, drawings of the parts are stored, that illustrate the geometries of the parts and the meaning of the parameters.
+The drawings directory contains a number of subdirectories, one for each collection.
+In each of these directories, drawings of the parts can be stored, that illustrate the geometries of the parts and the meaning of the parameters.